Fruits and berries: A keto guide

-- Strawberries: Half a cup (100 grams) contains 6 grams of carbs.
+- Strawberries: Eight medium-sized (100 grams) contain 6 grams of carbs.

-- Cherries: Half a cup (90 grams) contains 9 grams of carbs.
+- Blueberries: Half a cup (75 grams) contains 9 grams of carbs.

 - Cantaloupe: One cup (160 grams) contains 11 grams of carbs.

-In addition, for most of human history, fruit would have been available in a short seasonal window.
-Just like primates in natural environments and other mammals like bears today, ancient humans would have gorged on fruit when available, using the excess carbs to pack on pounds to survive through lean times.
+In addition, for most of human history, fruit would have only been available seasonally.
+Just like primates in natural environments today, ancient humans could have gorged on fruit when available, using the excess carbs to pack on pounds to survive through lean times.7

-In short, in modern times many find that their bodies cannot handle the excess carbs and sugar in fruit available 365 days a year.
+In short, in modern times some people might find that their bodies cannot handle the excess carbs and sugar in fruit that’s available 365 days a year.8

 Here are some of our best keto recipes for berries, with the lowest amount of carbs per serving.